-Upon diving, I expected something akin to Coron’s swarming multitudes, the fishes here however were not as many as those found in the seas of Palawan.
+Upon diving, I expected something akin to the swarming multitudes of Coron, the fishes here however were not as many as those found in the waters of Palawan.
 Don’t get me wrong though, it’s still plentiful enough for ones eyes to feast upon and these are no garden variety aquarium types too, most are meaty ones you’d expect to see in exotic marketplaces.

 One other difference I saw was that these fishes are still afraid of humans.
 They swim away whenever people approach, no doubt thinking they’d be hauled in as catch.